Reliable Viscosity Calculation from High-Pressure Equilibrium Molecular Dynamics: Case Study of 2,2,4-Trimethylhexane: Introduction

+In MD, shear viscosity can be determined using either EMD or non-equilibrium MD (NEMD) methods, each providing complementary information depending on the target rheological regime.\cite{Maginn2020} NEMD is particularly powerful for characterizing non-Newtonian rheology and shear-thinning behavior under high shear rates,\cite{Todd2007} which are directly relevant for many applications, including EHL.\cite{Ewen2021} In contrast, EMD provides direct access to the zero-shear viscosity from equilibrium fluctuations and can yield multiple transport properties from the same simulation.\cite{Chen2009} However, reliable viscosity estimates from equilibrium molecular dynamics (EMD) simulations of lubricants at high pressures are notoriously difficult to obtain due to the slow convergence of off-diagonal pressure autocorrelation functions.
+In this work, we extend STACIE, a general algorithm for transport property calculations,\cite{Toraman2025} to facilitate challenging zero-shear viscosity estimates.

-Green--Kubo theory is the main theoretical framework to derive transport properties from EMD simulations.~\cite{Kubo1957, Green1954} For example, it relates shear viscosity to the autocorrelation of microscopic off-diagonal pressure tensor fluctuations~\cite{Daivis1994, Allen2017, Frenkel2002}.
-Using the notation introduced in our previous work~\cite{Toraman2025}, it can be expressed as follows:
+Green--Kubo theory is the main theoretical framework to derive transport properties from EMD simulations.\cite{Kubo1957, Green1954} For example, it relates shear viscosity to the autocorrelation of microscopic off-diagonal pressure tensor fluctuations.\cite{Daivis1994, Allen2017, Frenkel2002} This should not be confused with empirical relations that estimate shear viscosity from diffusion coefficients\cite{Sengupta2013, Puosi2019} or from their system-size dependence,\cite{Yeh2004, Jamali2018} which can also be derived from EMD simulations.
+Using the notation introduced in our previous work,\cite{Toraman2025} shear viscosity can be expressed as follows:

-where $V$ is the volume of the simulation cell, $k_\text{B}$ is the Boltzmann constant, $T$ is the temperature, and $\hat{P}_{xy}$ is an off-diagonal element of the instantaneous pressure tensor.
-The integrand in Eq.~\eqref{eq:gk} is the autocorrelation function (ACF) of $\hat{P}_{xy}$, denoted as $c(\Delta_t)$, where $\Delta_t$ is the time lag.
+where $V$ is the volume of the simulation cell, $k_\text{B}$ is the Boltzmann constant, $T$ is the temperature, and $\hat{P}_{xy}$ is an off-diagonal element of the pressure tensor.
+As will be discussed in this work, the statistical convergence can be improved by averaging the viscosity over five uncorrelated deviatoric pressure components.\cite{Holian1983, Daivis1994, Alfe1998} The integrand in Eq.~\eqref{eq:gk} is the autocorrelation function (ACF) of $\hat{P}_{xy}$, denoted as $c(\Delta_t)$, where $\Delta_t$ is the time lag.

 Various algorithms have been developed to estimate transport properties from finite amounts of EMD trajectory data, all of which can be justified from Green--Kubo theory.
-As outlined in our previous work~\cite{Toraman2025}, they can be broadly classified into four categories: Green--Kubo (GK) algorithms, which truncate the integral in Eq.~\eqref{eq:gk} and use a sampling estimate of the ACF~\cite{OteroLema2025, Zhang2015}; Einstein--Helfand (EH) algorithms based on mean squared displacements~\cite{Helfand1960, Pranami2015}; cepstral~\cite{Ercole2017, Ercole2022, Drigo2024} and spectral methods~\cite{Pegolo2025, Toraman2025}.
-The latter two categories utilize the Wiener--Khinchin theorem to relate the transport property to the zero-frequency limit (of the logarithm) of a power spectrum.
+As outlined in our previous work,\cite{Toraman2025} they can be broadly classified into four categories: Green--Kubo (GK) algorithms, which truncate the integral in Eq.~\eqref{eq:gk} and use a sampling estimate of the ACF;\cite{Zhang2015, OteroLema2025, Meel2026} Einstein--Helfand (EH) algorithms based on mean squared displacements;\cite{Helfand1960, Pranami2015} cepstral\cite{Ercole2017, Ercole2022, Drigo2024, Wieser2025} and spectral methods.\cite{Pegolo2025, Toraman2025} The latter two categories utilize the Wiener--Khinchin theorem to relate the transport property to the zero-frequency limit of (the logarithm of) a power spectrum.